devSupporters/volder/CONTRIBUTE.md

 This section guides you through submitting a bug report for Volder.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 When you find a bug create an issue.
 If you are a beginner check out [How to create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
+When you are creating a bug report, please [include as many details as possible]

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.